EGI-Federation/fedcloud-integration-documentation/source/faq.rst

 **No**

 EGI uses the concept of Virtual Organisation (VO) to group users.
-The resource provider has complete control on which VOs wants to allow into the resources and which quotas or restrictions to assign to each VO.
-In the case of OpenStack, each VO is mapped to a regular OpenStack project that can be managed as any other and are isolated to other projects as you have configured in your system.
+The resource provider has complete control on which VOs he wants to allow on its resources and which quotas or restrictions to assign to each VO.
+In the case of OpenStack, each VO is mapped to a regular OpenStack project that can be managed as any other and are isolated to other projects you may have configured in your deployment.
 Although not recommended, you can even restrict the automatic access of users within a VO and manually enable individual members.